 We did a quick visit to Vatakottai fort- a small but a calm place away from the vexing crowd.
 We then stopped at Suchindran temple that stood grand with its majestic tower, but remained closed when we arrived there.
 We spent some time sitting by the temple pond and feeding the fishes with puffed rice..
 And we finally left back to Nagercoil to board our evening train back to Namma Bengaluru.

-From there, it was a holy visit to the biggest temple in the city- Ekambareshwara temple.
+4. Ekambareshwara temple: This is the biggest temple in the city.
 I’d need a separate post altogether to write about the significance of this temple alone.
-First and foremost reason for this temple being in my itinerary is the fact that this is one of the Panchabhuta sthalas of Shiva’s manifestations.
-The linga here is made up of sand and hence represents Prithvi or the Earth element.
-This majestic temple complex houses a very sacred mango tree at its centre whose 4 branches are believed to represent 4 vedas which gives its name to the temple.
+But, the primary reason for me to include this temple in my itinerary is the fact that this is one of the Panchabhuta sthalas of Shiva’s manifestations.
+The linga here is made up of sand and hence represents Prithvi or the element ‘Earth’.
+This majestic temple complex houses a very sacred mango tree at its centre, whose 4 branches are believed to represent 4 vedas that gives its name to the temple.
 Each branch bears mangoes of four different tastes(sweet, sour, bitter and spicy) in the 4 seasons.
-Ofcourse, I found what I was looking for.
-The special souvenir from Kanchi- a priceless green leaf that withered off from this holy tree right there as if the tree was communicating with me..
+The special souvenir that I take back from Kanchi was not a saree, but a priceless green leaf that withered off from this holy tree right there, as if the tree was communicating with me..
 I was quick to pick it up and wrap it carefully to be kept in my handbag.

-Next was the Varadaraja Perumal temple.
-We had to stand in a really long queue to get a glimpse of the main deity seated atop the elephant hill..
-As if this wasn’t enough, another long queue to get to touch the sculptures of lizards that is believed to have been installed by lord Indra after he was released of the curse by goddess Saraswati.
-It is believed that people who have touched the 2 lizard idols in Kanchi (Golden lizard representing the sun and the silver lizard representing the moon) will be relieved of all sins that are associated with lizards.
+5. Next was the Varadaraja Perumal temple.
+We had to stand in a really long queue to get a glimpse of the main deity seated atop the elephant hill.
+As if this wasn’t enough, another long queue to get to touch the sculptures of the holy lizards.
+These metal lizards are believed to have been installed by lord Indra after he was released of the curse by goddess Saraswati.
+It is also believed that people who touch these 2 lizard sculptures (Golden lizard representing the sun and the silver lizard representing the moon) will be relieved of all sins that are associated with lizards.
 Another specialty of this temple is the fact that the wooden idol of lord Vishnu is kept deep down inside a 3 tiered well that in turn is in between a large pond at the temple entrance.
 The idol is taken out only once in 40 years for pooja offerings.
+(The latest, this festival was held was in 2019).
 I would recommend you to hire a guide at this complex so that you can get a better insight into the intricacies of the ornate pillars adorning a 100 pillared hall.
 You can find sculptures of vivid yogic postures, representation of usage of arms and ammunitions in ancient battles, musical pillars etc. which explains the rich heritage of Indian art, history and science.

 Thus, with Kamkshiamman temple, Ekambareshwar temple and the Varadaraja Perumal temple, we had completed the mumurthivasam- or the abode of the trio in Kanchipuram.

-Just a few meters away from here is the Ulagalandar- Chola temple.
+6. Just a few meters away from there is the Ulagalandar temple, primarily constructed by the Cholas.
 Here, Vishnu is celebrated in his Trivikrama pose or the Vamana Avatar.
 The main idol is a massive 30+ feet tall and the devotees can see only the legs of the Vamana moorthi.
 The temple itself is small but an important one for pilgrims on the Divyadesams circuit.

-The Kailasanathar- Pallava temple needs a special mention.
-It is slightly on the outskirts and hence away from the regular tourists / pilgrims circuit.
+9. The Kailasanathar temple needs a special mention.
+This temple dating back to the Pallava period, is located slightly on the outskirts and hence away from the regular tourists / pilgrim circuit.
 It is an entire complex of intricate artwork sculpted on limestone.
-Although a board claims it to be a protected monument, most of the statues have eroded owing to poor maintenance.
+Although a board claims it to be a protected monument, most of the statues have eroded over time and needs maintenance.
 Yet, this place has a very powerful force to draw art lovers and travelers looking for an offbeat experience.
 One really needs to spend lot of time here to appreciate the intricacies with which legends and mythological episodes have been carved out.
 Don’t miss to spot the statue of laughing Parvathi and Shiva performing the thandava here.

 Not only Hinduism, the city is an important place for the Jains too..
-Last in the day’s itinerary of temple tour was Trilokyanatha & Chandraprabha twin temples dedicated to lord Mahaveer at Tirupparuthikkundram.
+Bonus for your temple tour, if you have some more time left with you.
+You can include the Trilokyanatha & Chandraprabha twin temples dedicated to lord Mahaveer at Tirupparuthikkundram.
 It has inscriptions belonging to Pallavas, Cholas and the Vijayanagara periods.
-The place houses beautiful paintings of these periods but lies in utter neglect.
+I’m told that the place houses beautiful paintings of these periods but lies in utter neglect.
 The place is frequented by fewer tourists and more vandals, gamblers and hawkers.

 The people on the east coast are the God’s chosen ones to have a grand celebration of festivals..
 Tsunami for Christmas..
 Cyclones for Diwali..!!
 All does not go quite well for these innocent people.
 Almost entire city of Chennai is drowning due to the record breaking incessant rains.. and other districts along the eastern coast have suffered even worse losses..
 People including patients, infants, veterans are suffering the worst among all- Travel is not a parking your butt and firing to glory setup like in Safaris.
 You need to move yourself to places to experience and explore.
 I realized this better on my recent trip along the eastern shoreline of India.